jiheechoi6/FanCrowd/README.md

   `/fandoms/categories/{categoryId}`
   <br>
   <br>
-  This endpoint can only be used by an Admin, so you will need the Admin's token for the `Authorization` Header.
+  This endpoint can only be used by an Admin, so you will need the Admin's token for the `Authorization` Header
   <br>
   <br>
   Update a category